Extra! Extra! Read all about it!

-- Are you learning about the the Renaissance?
-Your national news story would be about events in Italy or France.
+- Have you been learning about the the Renaissance?
+Your national news story would talk about events in Italy or France.

 - Are you studying an American historical event?
-This news story needs to happen in the United States.
+This news story should happen in the United States.

 Don’t forget to include a headline!

 3. Letters to the Editor